hmrc/mtd-itsa-vendors-roadmap/source/documentation/index.md

 |          Employments (End of Year)          |                            No                           |  Live  | Amend and/or add new employment details after the year end |
 |                Student Loans                |                            No                           | Live | Report Student Loan information                            |

-### Future functionality - Update and submit an income tax return
+### Future functionality

-Planned future deliveries
+Planned future deliveries.

 | Functionality to report against income type | Can be used in year? |                                          Change                                          |
 |:-------------------------------------------:|:-------------------------------------------------------:|:----------------------------------------------------------------------------------------:|